Chapter 37 : Year 4: Something new and someplace old

 As they passed through the castle, the portraits on the walls called out after them.
 Ron found it very amusing to watch the painted figures scurry from frame to frame, following them through the corridors and up the stairs in attempts to capture the attention of people whom they wouldn’t have looked at twice before the defeat of Voldemort.
 Other than the portraits, the group was also greeted by numerous students, most of whom would cast admiring glances at Neville as they realized that Ron, Harry, Hermione and Ginny were all in his company.

 Finally, after being led astray once as a passage suddenly decided to take a turn instead of continuing to the sixth floor corridor, they reached Neville’s office.
-It was quite a small room, but it had soaring ceilings and giant windows, which let in plenty of the bright forenoon sunlight.
-A large, antique desk was placed under one of the windows, and it was occupied by a series of different pots and jars, all of which held suspiciously looking plants and seeds.
+It was quite a small room, but it had soaring ceilings and giant windows, which let in plenty of the bright afternoon sunlight.
+A large, antique desk was placed under one of the windows, and it was occupied by a series of different pots and jars, all of which held suspicious-looking plants and seeds.
 Behind the desk stood a bookshelf filled with books with titles such as How to Be Grand in the Greenhouse or Cultivation Tricks for Witches and Wizards.
-Two kind-looking, smiling people whom Ron recognized at Neville’s parents waved at him from the top shelf.
+Two kind-looking, smiling people whom Ron recognized at Neville’s parents waved at him from a photo on the top shelf.
 Next to the frame laid a brilliantly red Remembrall (“It’s never not red, that thing!” sighed Neville, whose memory was apparently as bad as ever, despite him being a professor and all).
 A deck of shelf-shuffling cards was spreading out across the shelf below, until Neville made it stop by tapping his wand against it.

 “My bedroom is through there,” he said then, nodding towards a wide wooden door with a golden knob.
 “Do you want to see it?”